Excel-DNA/Tutorials/SpecialTopics/IntelliSenseForVBAFunctions/README.md

 ```

 The end result is a workbook or add-in that has in-sheet IntelliSense when the `ExcelDna.IntelliSense(64).xll` add-in is loaded, and also shows  the fucntion descriptions in the Excel `Function Arguments` dialog.

+## Conclusion

+We've shown how to add in-sheet IntelliSense for VBA functions using the Excel-DNA IntelliSense add-in.

+More information about the Excel-DNA IntelliSense add-in, including details on how to use it with .NET-based Excel-DNA add-ins see the [IntelliSense Github Repository](https://github.com/Excel-DNA/IntelliSense).